jacobpedd/codec-clips/README.md

 # Proxy to local

 ```
-fly proxy 5433 -a codec-vector-d
+fly proxy 5433 -a codec-vector-db
 ```

 # Dump PG DB